Canon 1Ds vs Panasonic GX850

 |Panasonic GX1« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic GX1|

 It is notable that the 1Ds has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.

 Review summary: Canon 1Ds vs Panasonic GX850

 So what is the bottom line?
-Is there a clear favorite between the Canon 1Ds and the Panasonic GX850?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Canon 1Ds better than the Panasonic GX850 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.